Otto Roquette: Life and work

 Roquette was born in Krotoschin, Prussian Province of Posen.
 The son of a district court councillor, he first went to Bromberg (modern Bydgoszcz) in 1834, and from 1846 to 1850 studied Philology and History in Heidelberg, Berlin, and Halle.
 After tours in Switzerland and Italy, he moved to in Berlin in 1852.
 He became a teacher in Dresden in 1853.
-He returned to Berlin in 1857 and in 1862 became a professor of literary history at the War Academy until he changed to the Vocational Academy (now the Berlin Institute of Technology) in 1867.
+He returned to Berlin in 1857 and in 1862 became a professor of literary history at the War Academy until he changed to the Gewerbeakademie (now Technische Universität Berlin) in 1867.
 In 1868 he joined the Vandalia-Teutonia Berlin.
-From 1869 he taught at the Polytechnic in Darmstadt (now TU Darmstadt).
+From 1869 he taught at the Polytechnic in Darmstadt (now Technische Universität Darmstadt).
 In 1893 he was named to the Geheimrat.
 Roquette befriended the German author Paul Heyse and, like Heyse, was a member of the literary group "Rütli".

 Roquette's pseudo-romantic and epigonic lyric poetry and his fairy tale-laden epic verse is representative of Butzenscheibenlyric.
 From 1850 on, his works were extremely popular and especially beloved in conservative circles.
 His fashionable post-revolution poetry was a deliberate departure from the politically tinged verse of the pre-March era.
 His celebrated verse-epic on themes of love, wine, and youth, Waldmeisters Brautfahrt, first appeared in 1851 and enjoyed sensational success for a book at that time – appearing in more than 50 editions over thirty years.